-PCD Nominee Corporation is the registered owner of the shares in the books of the Corporation's transfer agent.
+- The Chairman and the President of JGSHI are both empowered under its by-laws to vote any and all shares owned by JGSHI, except as otherwise directed by its board of directors.
+The incumbent Chairman and Chief Executive Officer and President and Chief Operating Officer of JGSHI are Mr. James L. Go and Mr. Lance Y. Gokongwei, respectively. - PCD Nominee Corporation is the registered owner of the shares in the books of the Corporation's transfer agent.
 PCD Nominee Corporation is a corporation wholly owned by the Philippine Depository and Trust Corporation, Inc. (formerly the Philippine Central Depository) ("PDTC"), whose sole purpose is to act as nominee and legal title holder of all shares of stock lodged in the PDTC.
 PDTC is a private corporation organized to establish a central depository in the Philippines and introduce scripless or book-entry trading in the Philippines.
 Under the current PDTC system, only participants (brokers and custodians) will be recognized by PDTC as the beneficial owners of the lodged shares.
-Each beneficial owner of shares through his participants will be the beneficial owner to the extent of the number of shares held by such participant in the records of the PCD Nominee.
-Out of the PCD Nominee Corporation account, "Deutsche Bank Manila - Clients" and "The Hongkong and Shanghai Banking Corp.
-Ltd. - Clients Account" - (Non-Filipino) holds for various trust accounts the following shares of the Corporation as of September 30, 2014:
+Each beneficial owner of shares through his participant will be the beneficial owner to the extent of the number of shares held by such participant in the records of the PCD Nominee.
+Out of the PCD Nominee Corporation (Non-Filipino) account, "Deutsche Bank Manila-Clients Account" and "The Hongkong and Shanghai Banking Corp.
+Ltd. Clients' Acct." holds for various trust accounts the following shares of the Corporation as of January 31, 2015:

-No. of shares held % to total outstanding Deutsche Bank Manila-Clients 469,293,069 11.46% The Hongkong and Shanghai Banking Corp.
-Ltd Clients Acct.
-354,819,499 8.67%
+No. of shares held % to total outstanding Deutsche Bank Manila-Clients 450,314,369 10.99% The Hongkong and Shanghai Banking 394,788,550 9.64% b) Security Ownership Of Management as of January 31, 2015